It's no secret that properly managing inventory is a tough nut to crack. And an expensive one at that.

 Recent events have placed a renewed importance on managing inventory levels proactively.
-Even the slightest of disruptions in the supply chain can affect a brand's ability to carry enough inventory and get its products into the hands of consumers when and how they want them.
+Even the slightest of disruptions in the supply chain can affect a brand's ability to carry enough inventory and get its products into the hands of the customer when and how they want them.

-It's a puzzle that CPG companies must routinely solve: How much inventory should we carry to fulfill sales, and how much safety stock should we have in storage in order to mitigate stockouts and be prepared for unforeseen spikes in demand?
+It's a puzzle that CPG companies must routinely solve within their inventory management system, tech-powered or not: How much inventory should we carry to fulfill sales, and how much safety stock should we have in storage in order to mitigate stockouts and be prepared for unforeseen spikes in demand?
 While it's vital to CPG businesses to maintain the right balance between inventory levels and costs, it's also easier said than done.

 In this article we'll review:

 Excess inventory refers to products, raw materials, and components that have yet to be sold or used, and therefore remain in storage, awaiting their future, tying up working capital.